pyokagan/pycsdl2/docs/api/render.rst

    .. note:: SDL may upload RGB textures as BGR (or vice-versa), and re-order
              the color channels in the shader phase, so the uploaded texture may have swapped color channels.

+.. function:: SDL_GL_UnbindTexture(texture)

+   Unbind an OpenGL/ES/ES2 texture from the current context.

+   :param texture: The texture to unbind from the current OpenGL/ES/ES2
+                   context.
+   :type texture: :class:`SDL_Texture`